PlotlyJS

 Welcome to the documentation for PlotlyJS.jl, a Julia interface to the plotly.js visualization library.

-1. Make it convenient to construct and manipulate plotly visualizations
+- make it convenient to construct and manipulate plotly visualizations;

 Getting Help

-There are three primary resources for getting help with using this library:
+There are three primary resources for asking for help with using this library:

-1. The Julia discourse page.
+- The Julia Discourse page.
 This is your best option if the question you have is specific to Julia.
-Appropriate topics include how to integrate with other Julia packages or how to use plotly features unique to PlotlyJS.jl
+Appropriate topics include how to integrate with other Julia packages or how to use plotly features unique to PlotlyJS.jl (tag as

-3. GitHub Issues.
+- GitHub Issues.
 This is appropriate only for bug reports or feature requests.
-General usage questions should not be posted to GitHub, but rather should utilize one of the discussion forums above
+General usage questions should not be posted to GitHub, but rather should utilize one of the discussion forums above.

 Installation